Instructions to Authors

 Zvaifler NJ.
 Antimalarials.
 In: McCarty DJ, editor.
 Arthritis and allied conditions.
 10th ed.
 Philadelphia: Lea and Febiger; 1985. p.
 497-501.

 Bengtsson S, Solheim BG.
-Enforcement of data protection, privacy and security in medical informatics.
+Enforcement of data protection, privacy, and security in medical informatics.
 In: Lun KC, Degoulet P, Piemme TE, Reinhoff O, editors.
 MEDINFO 92.
 Proceedings of the 7th World Congress on Medical Informatics; September 6-10, 1992; Geneva, Switzerland.
 North-Holland; 1992. p.
 1561-5.

 Morse SS.
 Factors in the emergence of infectious disease.
 Emerg Infect Dis [serial online] 1995 1(1):[24 screens].
 Available from: http://www/cdc/gov/ncidoc/EID/eid.htm.

 Turkish League Against Rheumatism.
 All rights reserved.
 The Archives of Rheumatology is published using the open access model.
-All content is available free of charge without restrictions from the journal's website at: www.archivesofrheumatology.org.
+All content is available free of charge without restrictions from the journal's website at www.archivesofrheumatology.org.

 Scientific and legal responsibilities pertaining to the papers belong to the authors.
 The Contents of the manuscripts and accuracy of references along with the copyright authority of the figures and tables are also the author's responsibility.
-Neither The Turkish League Against Rheumatism, the Editor, the Editorial Board nor the publisher accept any responsibility for the articles.
+Neither The Turkish League Against Rheumatism, the Editor, the Editorial Board nor the publisher accepts any responsibility for the articles.

 The Archives of Rheumatology is freely delivered to all physicians in the Rheumatology and Physical Medicine and Rehabilitation fields.
-For subscription please contact the Turkish League Against Rheumatism.
+For subscription, please contact the Turkish League Against Rheumatism.
 It is online at www.archivesofrheumatology.org.
 Tables of contents, abstracts and full texts of all articles published since 2000 are free to all readers.